 Branching Out is a partnership between Cambridge Curiosity and Imagination (CCI), Cambridge Acorn Project (CAP) and Fullscope (FS), with academic partners University College London (UCL) Institute of Education and Anglia Ruskin University (ARU).
-The project will investigate how elements of our established mental health art-in-nature programmes can be scaled up to benefit more children, contributing to a national research initiative seeking to understand how local, cultural, natural and community assets can mitigate health inequality.
+The project is investigating how elements of our established mental health art-in-nature programmes can be scaled up to benefit more children, contributing to a national research initiative seeking to understand how local, cultural, natural and community assets can mitigate health inequality.

 Amongst policy makers there is recognition of the need for creating the right environment and context to support children’s mental health in order to reduce the growing need for interventions from mental health services.
 Schools have been identified as having a key role in providing such support, yet they receive few resources to do so.
 This pilot training programme directly addresses this.
-Branching out will pilot new approaches to increase the capacity of schools to support children’s mental health:
+Branching out will is testing new approaches to increase the capacity of schools to support children’s mental health:

 - Researchers will evaluate and ascertain the feasibility of this approach, considering capacity building and the potential of further scaling up of this model at a national level

 Professionals across health, social care and education sectors are increasingly concerned by the growing number of children requiring support for their mental health, and the subsequent increase in demand for mental health services.
 This has been exacerbated by the Covid-19 pandemic.
 It is estimated that there could be as many as 1.5 million requiring added or new support with their mental health as a result.

 Studies of the impact of Covid-19 on children’s mental health have found that regular time outdoors is associated with better mental health; supporting a wealth of previous research suggesting that substantial benefits for wellbeing may be derived from contact with nature.
 Despite this, children are spending less time outdoors, leading to societal concern about children’s loss of connection with the natural environment.